Akuli/catris/README.md

 If you forget `stty raw`, you will get an error message reminding you to run it first.
 It is needed because otherwise you would have to press enter every time you want to send something to the server.
+On some systems, the `stty` and `nc` commands must be ran at once using e.g. `&&` as shown above, instead of entering them separately.

 ## Gameplay tips